Nonlocal Conformal Field Theory: Comments on nonlocal field theories

 where $\sim$ denotes an equivalence of analytical structure.
 Of course, arbitrary field redefinitions cannot be used.
 We say that a field redefinition is physically meaningful if the induced transformation of the partition function is simply a rescaling.
 That such a \emph{non-trivial} field redefinition exists is an unusual property of QFTs in general.

 Under the aforementioned field redefinition, one has

 and hence the OPE for the fractional free Boson can readily be constructed:

 Upon removing the branches of the singular terms by taking a cover of the fractional OPE, one obtains the usual free scalar OPE with $c_{\gamma\to1}=1$, which by our definition makes this theory local.
-Note that for all of the simple examples we will go through the coefficient of the most singular $TT$ OPE is a constant left undetermined.
-One could obtain it by fixing the coefficients of the field redefinition so that $\gamma\to 1$ reproduces exactly the local theory.